DrMint/Litrato/README.md

 - The app cannot be used in landscape mode, or else the layout gets terrible.
 We have lock the app in portrait mode.

-- [Talk about how RenderScript does random shit on different phones / emulators]
+- If the image resolution is too small (i.e. 187px by 250px), our implementation of RenderScript based convolution is faulty.
+The image gets skew and wrap around itself.
+We currently don't know why this is happening on smaller images.

 ## FUTURE FEATURES

-- When taking an image, we have to store it to get it at full resolution.

-- Rotation of the image (at first 90, -90, 180 then any degrees).

-- Crop an image, possibly merging the rotation and crop function UI wise.

-- Makes sure that all filter functions are using RenderScript.
+The following features will **surely** be added before 04/15/2020:
+ - A "Cartoon" filter that limits the number of colors and highlight the contour of the image.
+ - The ability to rotate the image by 90°, -90° or 180°.
+ - New presets that redirect the user to already existing filters.
+The preset will change the default values of this filter.
+ - The ability the remove the last applied filter (currently we can only remove all applied filters).
+ - Hue shift is one of the last function that isn't written in RS.
+Let's change that.
+ - Bug removal: take a picture from the camera at higher resolution than 187px by 250px.

+The following features will **likely** be added before 04/15/2020:
+- Rotate the image at any degrees, which means that the image should also get cropped.
+- The ability to crop the image (with a switch to keep the original image ratio or not)
+- If we create the ability to crop the image, then fuse those to option in one UI (as Adobe Photoshop is doing it).
+- Save all state of the image.
+That way, we can have a "Filter History" and go back to any prior state.
-- An idea to keep the UI interactive while saving the image at high resolution would be to make all the modification on a smaller size image, save all the filter applied, and then apply them again to the full size image when saving.
-It is okay for the user to wait a few seconds when saving, but not while using a seekBar.
+- An idea to keep the UI interactive while saving the image at its original resolution would be to work on a preview sized image, save all the filters applied, and then apply them again to the full size image when saving.
+It is okay for the user to wait a few seconds when saving, but not while using the UI.